ryanreilly/phase_4_project/README.md

 |macro avg| 0.67| 0.49| 0.52| 2565|
 |weighted avg| 0.68| 0.69| 0.66| 2565|

-We are focused on increasing the recall of the negative sentiment and on the baseline model the recall is 0.16.
+We are focused on increasing the f1-score of the negative sentiment and on the baseline model the f1-score is .26

 ### Models Using Hyperparameter Tuning and Pipelines